What is a TM44 Inspection?

 How much does a TM44 Inspection Cost?

+The cost of a TM44 inspection varies depending on factors such as the size, complexity and capacity of the air conditioning system.
 Keeping these parameters in mind, a TM44 inspection can cost you anywhere between £600 and £1500.
+TM44 inspections are categorised into two levels:

 If you are looking for a qualified and accredited assessor near you for a TM44 inspection of your building’s air conditioning system, you can contact KTIC.
 We offer high-end inspections at highly competitive prices around the UK.